About — Antakly Projects

 They're happening in studios, after-parties, and corners of the internet where people are connecting on topics and themes that actually matter.

-Through interviews, we bring you access to today's most compelling creators — artists working at the intersection of creativity and social change.
+Through interviews, we bring you access to today's most compelling artists.
 These aren't superficial trend pieces.
 They're deep dives into the ideas shaping our world, told through the perspectives of people living them.

 Together we scope and explore.